PaddlePaddle/docs/doc/fluid/beginners_guide/install/install_Docker_en.md

 	> Parameters in the commands above mean: --name [Name of container]  set the name ofDocker；-it  the parameter means the container has been working interactively with the localhost； -v $PWD:/paddle  appoints to pull the present path(which will unfold to absolute path by PWD variable on Linux) to /paddle catalogue inside the container； `<imagename>` appoints the name of the image needed, and you can check by `docker images` command；/bin/bash  is the command to execute in Docker

-Until now, you have installed PaddlePaddle with Docker successfully, for more usage details please refer to [Docker Official Documents](https://docs.docker.com)
+So far, you have installed PaddlePaddle with Docker successfully, for more usage details please refer to [Docker Official Documents](https://docs.docker.com)

 <a name="dockers"></a>
 </br></br>